Lendar/reactima-redux-ecosystem/Notes/JS.md

 * 8 **Closure vs Lambda vs First-class vs Higher Order** functions

-  * Lambdas are frequently confused with anonymous functions, closures, first-class functions, and higher order functions.
+  * Lambdas are frequently confused with anonymous functions, closures **14**, first-class functions, and higher order functions.
 The concepts are all similar, but they mean different things.
   * A closure is created when a function references data that is contained outside the function scope.
 A lambda is a function that is used as a value (assigned to a variable or passed between functions)
   * Higher-order functions are functions that consume or return functions as data.
 Lambdas get passed to and/or returned from higher order functions, and a function might be both a lambda and a higher order function, but not all higher order functions are lambdas.
   * If a function is used as an argument or return value, it's a lambda.